 - Reading lots of magazines that feature thin models and a narrow, skin-deep view of beauty

-- Watching a lot of TV shows and advertisements that promote thinness and “Barbie bodies”
+- Viewing a lot of TV shows, websites, social media and advertisements that promote thinness and “Barbie bodies”

-- Viewing other people’s bodies with a critical eye
+- Judging other people’s bodies with a critical eye

 - Constantly comparing your body to others